smXplorer/AlliGator/docs/source/alligator-phasor-plot-panel.rst

 This opens the **Phasor Color Map Picker** window:

-Phasor Color Map Picker window
+Phasor Color Map Picker Window
 ------------------------------

 This window shows an empty phasor plot with the universal circle, in which a